kszlak/UdemyJS-CypressCourseProject/README.md

 ### Supporting tests with iframes (Test8)
-  make sure that cypress-iframe plugin with custom commands simplifying working with elements inside an iframe is installed, if not - run `npm install -D cypress-iframe'
+  make sure that cypress-iframe plugin with custom commands simplifying working with elements inside an iframe is installed, if not - run `npm install -D cypress-iframe`